miquels/adventofcode2022/day-10-cathode-ray-tube/README.md

 ### Part 1.

 Find signal strengths during cycles 20, 60, 100, 140, 180, 220 and add 'm up.
+See code.

 ### Part 2.

+Run a ZX81-ULA-like algorithm to correlate the values of X during clockcycles 1..240 with the X position of a CRT size 40x6.
+See code.

+### Optimization.

+Part1 + part2 runs in 17.738µs, so not much left to optimize.